benphelps/homepage-docs/src/pages/en/configs/bookmarks.md

 layout: ../../../layouts/MainLayout.astro
 ---

-Bookmarks function much the same as [[Services|Services]], in how groups and lists work.
+Bookmarks function much the same as [Services](services), in how groups and lists work.
 They're just much simpler, smaller, and contain no extra features other than being a link out.

 The design of hompage expects `abbr` to be 2 letters, but is not otherwise forced.